The Attorneys You Want On Your Side

 Injuries From Overused Muscles And Repetitive Tasks And Stress Aren’t Always Visible, But Can Lead To Long-Term Disabilities

 Injuries to the back, brain, neck, wrist (carpal tunnel) and soft tissue injuries that damage muscles, ligaments, and tendons can be invisible to you and your employer until these injuries manifest into long-term disabilities.
-At Lomurro Law, our experienced New Jersey workers’ compensation attorneys help identify invisible workplace accidents and guide you through the maze of workers’ compensation laws to obtain medical benefits and compensation for on-the-job injuries.
+At Lomurro Munson LLC, our experienced New Jersey workers’ compensation attorneys help identify invisible workplace accidents and guide you through the maze of workers’ compensation laws to obtain medical benefits and compensation for on-the-job injuries.
 If you suffer body pains while working, consult with your physician and seek legal advice to protect your rights to workers’ compensation.

 What Causes Soft Tissue Pain?